 Thanks to Node’s stream modules, it is easy to handle large files.
 Streams are the collection of data – just like arrays or strings.
 Unlike them, streams don’t need to be available all at once.
 Thanks to that, they don’t have to “fit” in the memory limits – and that’s like a holy grail for the challenges of handling large amounts of data!

 It handles the requests simultaneously

 The ability to handle the requests makes Node a perfect place for real-time web app development such as chats, games or collaborating tools.
-With Node.js, multiple users can be editing the same file, moving tasks among the boards, commenting, adding media files – all at a time.
+With Node.js, multiple users can edit the same file, move tasks among the boards, comment, adding media files – all at a time.

 Cons of Node.JS

-Even though it is able to handle the requests simultaneously, we need to remember that there is no multithreading.
+Even though it can handle the requests simultaneously, we need to remember that there is no multithreading.
 If a real-time Node.js application is not implemented correctly, the callbacks may slow it down.
 When implemented correctly, however, it’s not a con anymore.